Behaviors of entropy on finitely generated groups: Entropy exponents

-\begin{proof} By theorem \ref{MTE}, it is sufficient to construct an appropriate exponent sequence in order to prove the corollary.
-Take $d \leq D$ such that $\b_d \leq \a < \b \leq \b_D$.
-Construct a sequence $\bar d$ such that $d_i \in \{d,D\}$ for all $i$ according to the following rules.
+\end{corollary}\eject \begin{pf} By Theorem \ref{MTE}, it is sufficient to construct an appropriate exponent sequence in order to prove the corollary.
+Take $d \leq D$ such that $\b_d \leq\a< \b\leq\b_D$.
+Construct a sequence $\bbar d$ such that $d_i \in\{d,D\}$ for all $i$ according to the following rules.